CloudOpss/Docker-Swarm-Tutorial/README.md

 Here I am showing Docker CE(Community Editon) installation steps for ubuntu since our hosts are ubuntu machines.

-	SET UP THE REPOSITORY
+	1.SET UP THE REPOSITORY

+		a.
 Update the apt package index:
 			```
 			sudo apt-get update
 			```
+		b.
 Install packages to allow apt to use a repository over HTTPS:
 			Jessie or Stretch:
 				```
 				sudo apt-get install \